Skip to main content Scroll Top

 Define Controlled Unclassified Information (CUI)

-- Identify CUI Categories: Utilize the CUI Registry to determine which categories are pertinent to your information.
-Common categories include Personally Identifiable Information (PII), sensitive financial data, and proprietary business information.
-Understanding the distinction between CUI Basic and CUI Specified is crucial for compliance with safeguarding requirements.
+2. Identify CUI Categories: Utilize the guidelines to determine which categories are pertinent to your information.
+Common categories include classified information, sensitive financial data, and proprietary business information.
+Understanding the distinction between CUI and other data is crucial for compliance with regulations.

-- Understand Regulatory Requirements: Stay informed about the current regulations governing CUI, such as the Cybersecurity Maturity Model Certification (CMMC) and NIST SP 800-171, which outline essential security controls and compliance measures.
-Familiarity with these regulations will aid in mitigating risks associated with the mishandling of CUI.
+3. Understand Regulations: Stay informed about the [current regulations governing CUI](https://cozen.com/news-resources/publications/2025/far-proposed-controlled-unclassified-information-rule-a-path-toward-standardization), such as the Federal Information Security Modernization Act and the National Institute of Standards and Technology guidelines, which outline essential security controls and compliance measures.
+Familiarity with these regulations will aid in mitigating risks associated with the management of CUI.

-- Mark CUI Appropriately: Clearly mark all identified CUI to indicate its status and handling requirements, in accordance with the guidelines established by the CUI Program.
+4. Mark CUI: Clearly mark all identified CUI to indicate its status and handling requirements, in accordance with the guidelines established by the CUI Program.
 Proper marking minimizes the risk of mishandling sensitive data and ensures compliance with federal safeguarding standards.
 Inadequate marking of CUI can result in significant regulatory issues and potential penalties.

 Identify Key Roles Responsible for CUI Control